wp-plugins/dynamic-widgets/trunk/readme.txt

 Did you save the options?
 If you did, you may try to hit the (i) icon a bit to the right and read the text which appears below.

+= The plugin slows down the loading of a page dramatically.
+Can you do something about it? =

+Try setting the plugin to the 'OLD' method.
+You can do this by clicking on the 'Advanced >' link at the bottom of the Widgets Overview page and check the box next to 'Use OLD method'.
+See if that helps.
+Setting the plugin using the 'OLD' method comes with a downside unfortunately.
+It may leave you behind with a visible empty sidebar.

+= I want in Page X the sidebar becomes empty, but instead several widgets are shown in that sidebar.
+Am I doing something wrong? =

+Your theme probably uses a 'default display widgets policy'.
+When a sidebar becomes empty, the theme detects this and places widgets by default in it.
+The plugin can't do anything about that.
+Ask the theme creator how to fix this.

 = You asked me to create a dump.
 How do I do that? =

 * Click at the bottom of the Widgets Overview page on the 'Advanced >' link.